aatibudhi/aquajs-scheduler/README.md

 Basic Features :

-  - Scheduling with configurable priority, concurrency, and repeating;
+  - Scheduling with configurable priority, concurrency and repeating;
   - Scheduling via cron or human readable syntax;
   - Event backed job queue that you can hook into;
   - Agenda-ui to view the cron jobs.